junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 > burger date, Cas possess Dean the first time

-As it turns out, the accounting firm has a way better cyber security system than average police system.
+As it turns out, the accounting firm has a way better cybersecurity system than the average police system.

-It takes Dean a good chunk of afternoon's time to figure out how to even just get a list of company names that the entire PwC has served, but he can't get anything more specific, especially not the contact's names, or the personnel who worked on them, or even just the cases that were worked specifically by the Ohio office.
+It takes Dean a good chunk of the afternoon's time to figure out how to even just get a list of company names that the entire PwC has served, but he can't get anything more specific, especially not the contacts' names, or the personnel who worked with them, or even just the cases that were worked specifically by the Ohio office.

-"Goddammit," Dean curses, fingers flying, typing the keyboard hard and fast just the way they're used to when replying customer emails.
+"Goddammit," Dean curses, fingers flying, typing the keyboard hard and fast just the way they're used to when replying to customer emails.

 He pulls out all the client company names from six years ago to four years ago, just to be safe about the coverage.
 But that's a list of about forty thousand names.
 Which is thirty-nine-thousand-nine-hundred-and-ninety-nine names too many.

 He tries to cross-compare with the legal system too, since Hannah mentioned the founder and owner of the company was apparently under investigation and sentenced for something, which, with his best guess, should be the one he's looking for.
-But then the legal files only use the individual names, he'll either have to reverse searching all the company's representative person names, or hoping the courtroom records or some background information files would happen to include the company name, which may or may not be their luck.
+But then the legal files only use the individual names, he'll either have to reverse search all the company's representative person names, or hope the courtroom records or some background information files would happen to include the company name, which may or may not be their luck.
 And even if it does, he might have to spend god-knows-how-many hours to find it.

 Dean leans back in the chair, rubbing his temples.
-There gotta be an easier way.
+There's gotta be an easier way.

 He glances at Cas, starting to pace around the living room, just trying to think if there is anything he missed.

-"It's getting dark," Cas says quiet.
+"It's getting dark," Cas says quietly.

 Dean looks at the window.
 He totally didn't notice how time flies.
 He hums noncommittally, not caring much.

 Cas hesitates.
 "I don't feel hungry anymore, but I would guess you do.
 I can try to heat something for you, if you like?"

 Dean pulls his mind back from the case for a moment, amused by Cas again.
-"As a tax auditor, you never stop surprising me, how did you do that?"
+"As a tax auditor, you never stop surprising me; how did you do that?"

-Cas does a small shrugging motion with his misty shoulder.
+Cas does a small shrugging motion with his misty shoulders.
 "I would like to think I'm not as boring as most people think I was."

 "Before or after you became a ghost?"
 Dean jokes.

 Cas seriously thinks about it.
 "I would hope both?"

-Dean chuckles slightly, can't help almost reaching out to pat his shoulder again.
+Dean chuckles slightly, almost can't help reaching out to pat his shoulder again.
 "Trust me on this one, you're not boring at all.
 You should see how people talk about me."

 Cas blinks.
 "What did they say about you?"

 "The 'most vanilla guy in the world', I think?"
 Dean's smile dies a little on his lips, quoting exactly what his ex threw at him.
 He swallows.
-"You know, perfectly normal family, perfectly normal education, perfectly normal career, climbing my corporate ladders.
-Even me eating salad and cleansing juice are listed on their accusing checklist.
+"You know, perfectly normal family, perfectly normal education, perfectly normal career, climbing my corporate ladder.
+Even me eating salad and cleansing juice is listed on their accusing checklist.
 I mean, I wouldn't think of any other way, but yeah, that's just me, the possibly most boring, uninteresting guy in the world that no one would like to hang out with.
 Which," he makes a big waving gesture at the room, taking a breath, "leads me to this big freaking empty room with a ghost."

 He stops suddenly, immediately ashamed of his outburst.
 "Sorry," he rubs his eyes again, "sorry, I don't know what got to me.
 I'm not saying you're not good or anything, it's just...
 I don't know what I'm doing, I don't know what I want anymore.
 Sorry."